quicwg/ops-drafts/draft-ietf-quic-manageability.md

 client, the client may rely on the fast resumption mechanism provided by QUIC.
 When clients migrate to a new path, they should be prepared for the migration to fail and attempt to reconnect quickly.

+When using an encrypted transport, it is possible for endpoints to directly support these security functions.
+Endpoints can cooperate with an on-path device directly by e.g. sharing information about connection IDs.
+Another potential method could use an on-path network device that relies on pattern inferences in the traffic and heuristics or machine learning instead of processing observed header information.

 TCP syncookies {{?RFC4937}} are a well-established method of mitigating some kinds of TCP DDoS attacks.
 QUIC Retry packets are the functional analogue to